Floe-Project/Floe/docs/src/about-the-project/mirage.md

 ### Backwards-compatible with Mirage
 Floe can load Mirage's libraries, presets and preferences file.
 If you have Mirage installed already, Floe will be able to find the same libraries and presets as Mirage.

+For this backwards-compatibility to work, you will need to install the Mirage Compatibility package available from FrozenPlain's website.

 You can leave Mirage installed if you want to keep using it: Floe will not interfere with Mirage's installation.

 Floe is a new plugin with a new name and new internals, targeting new plugin formats.
 Floe can't replace Mirage automatically in your old, saved DAW projects.